How To Grow Lettuce For Great Harvests All Year Long

-It can be grown in almost any location in the garden – straight in the soil, on the windowsill, or even between your flowers.
+You can grow lettuce in almost any location in the garden – straight in the soil, on the windowsill, or even between your flowers.

-With a good focus on gardening basics like proper water, shade, and planting in succession, lettuce can be a constant harvest from your garden almost the entire year long.
+With a good focus on gardening basics like proper water, shade, and planting in succession, growing your own lettuce can provide a constant harvest from your garden for the entire year.
 Let’s explore the diversity of lettuce types and find the perfect variety for you!

 - Monterey Garden Insect Spray

 Lettuce: Quick Care Guide

 |Light||Part sun to shade|

 |Water||Regular, about 1” per week or more in hot conditions|

 |Fertilizer||Nitrogen-rich fertilizers such as fish or seaweed-based liquids or alfalfa meal.
 Regular applications of compost also recommended.|

 |Pests||Aphids, thrips, flea beetles, cutworms, root knot nematodes, snails, slugs, larger animals like rabbits/woodchucks/deer|